SalomePlatform/shaper/src/FeaturesPlugin/doc/extrusionCutFeature.rst

 Extrusion Cut
 =============

-Extrusion Cut feature extrudes selected objects along their normals or selected axis and cuts result from other objects.
+Extrusion Cut feature extrudes selected objects along their normals or selected axis and cuts the result from other objects.

 To perform Extrusion Cut in the active part: